Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 ##### Initializing Amplitude with Google Analytics events forwarder

 Add Amplitude SDK with Google Analytics events forwarder snippet right before your Google Tag snippet.
-Adding it before ensures that all Google Analytics (GA4) events are forwarded to Amplitude.
+Adding it before ensures that all Google Analytics (GA4) events that you collected are forwarded to Amplitude.

 ```html
 <script type="text/javascript">